MicrosoftDocs/learn/learn-pr/language/rust-generic-types-traits/includes/0-introduction.md

-In this module, you're going to discover *traits* and *generics*, which are Rust's way to deal with the concept of *polymorphism*.
+In this module, you're going to discover *traits* and *generics*, which are Rust's way to deal with the concept of *polymorphism*, where a function accepts arguments of different types.
 Together, they allow us to write code that acts on values of many different types, even types that haven't been declared yet.

 ## Learning objectives